gritty/en/README.md

 #**Documentation:**

-You can display the *_en_* documentation by entering the following command within a terminal window or by just looking at the source code:
+You can display the "en" documentation by entering the following command within a terminal window or by just looking at the source code:

  ```
 godoc "github.com/gritty/en"